antico5/trusted-publishing-example/README.md

 Note that the wait time starts running when the job is proposed, not approved.
 So you need a way to get notified about it to be able to cancel it on time.

+### Other work

+Note that this is an example, and not a complete setup.
+There are some open questions and further work that are needed.
+I created a few issues with more info about them.

 ## Other security measures

 This repository also uses `minimum-release-age`, defined in the `.npmrc` file, to avoid installing dependencies that have been published too recently and could be compromised.